SP-Sauce/AI_Module_CW_Part_B/README.md

 tests/                      Unit and integration tests
 ```

-`outputs/` is intentionally ignored.
-Scripts may create it for local generated
-experiment artifacts, but those files are disposable; report-ready evidence is
-kept in `reports/`.

 ## Installation

 The default rule-baseline system and tests do not require a model download.